 The goal of the Occupational Safety and Health Administration (OSHA) is to promote the health and safety of the American workforce.
 Some of the ways OSHA accomplishes that is by setting safety standards, providing educational resources, and encouraging businesses to improve workplace safety.
 One prime example: OSHA’s Safe + Sound campaign – a year-long program that raises awareness of the importance of occupational health and safety.

-The main event of the campaign is OSHA's Safe + Sound Week, taking place August 15-21, 2022.
+The main event of the campaign is OSHA's Safe + Sound Week, taking place this August 7-13, 2023.
 It’s not too late to learn more – and to find ways for your organization to get involved, whether it’s in the weekly or year-long efforts.

 What Is Safe + Sound Week?